-- Rigorous standards and protocols should be developed for characterization of study populations and collection, storage, and processing of biological samples for measurements of EDCs and byproducts. - Thresholds below which EDC exposures are safe cannot be simply defined by extrapolating from exposure to high doses, and policymakers and regulators should consider that there may be no safe threshold of exposure.
-Consistent with the current state of the art of endocrine science, the default approach to assess a potential EDC must include study of low doses with possibly no threshold and no definitive potency due to variations depending on hormonal systems and many other factors. - Tests and screens used to determine EDC activity should be balanced between those that examine simple mechanisms and others that measure integrated biological outcomes at different periods of life, thereby encompassing both known and unknown effects. - EDC identification methods should incorporate the most sensitive endpoints, and endpoints relevant to human and ecological health.
-Guidance for identification should incorporate hormonal systems beyond estrogen, androgen, and steroidogenesis, including thyroid hormone pathways. - Systematic review should be used wherever possible to identify EDCs.
-The results of EDC identification processes should be transparent and publicly available.
+- Rigorous standards and protocols should be developed for characterization of study populations and collection, storage, and processing of biological samples for measurements of EDCs and byproducts. - It cannot be assumed that there are thresholds below which EDC exposures are safe. - Consistent with the current state of the art of endocrine science, the default approach to assess a potential EDC must include study of low doses with possibly no threshold and no definitive potency due to variations depending on hormonal systems and many other factors. - Tests and screens used to determine EDC activity should be balanced between those that examine simple mechanisms and others that measure integrated biological outcomes at different periods of life, thereby encompassing both known and unknown effects. - EDC identification methods should incorporate the most sensitive endpoints, and endpoints relevant to human and ecological health.
+Guidance for identification should incorporate hormonal systems beyond estrogen, androgen, and steroidogenesis; including thyroid hormone pathways. - Systematic review should be used wherever possible to identify EDCs.
+The results of EDC identification processes should be transparent and publicly available. - Guidance should ensure that regulatory agencies can identify chemicals that interfere with hormone action and define them as EDCs based on a realistic standard of scientific information, minimizing the potential for mischaracterization of harmful chemicals. - Agencies should implement regulatory approaches that allow for multiple classes for EDCs, based on the strength of available evidence.